k0ley/k0ley/README.md

 <a href="mailto:sam@eigen.sh">Email</a>
 </p>

 Hey folks - my name is Sam.
-I reverse engineer malware, nuke code (in a not-good way), and sometimes finish a side project.
+I am a former security engineer turned CTO / full stack mobile app develeper.
+I nuke code and sometimes finish a side project.
 I'm currently working at @GetLoper!

-You can certainly learn more about what I'm up to on https://eigen.sh
+You can learn more about what I'm up to at https://eigen.sh